keirl/bigdata/plan.md

 This is highly visual information with geocoded data, so it is an excellent candidate for visualization.
 We also need to aggregate on a state level the impact.

 ##Tasks
+Step-by-step plans:
--[] Setup Hive on AWS.
+- [ ] Setup Hive on AWS.
--[] Import all CSV files into Hive.
+- [ ] Import all CSV files into Hive.
--[] Write script to calculate all distances between ZCTAs and Urban Areas.
+- [ ] Write script to calculate all distances between ZCTAs and Urban Areas.
--[] Write script to get distances between ZCTAs andn Urban Areas from Bing Web Services.
+- [ ] Write script to get distances between ZCTAs andn Urban Areas from Bing Web Services.
--[] Collect all distance data.
+- [ ] Collect all distance data.
--[] Develop commuting distance model.
+- [ ] Develop commuting distance model.
--[] Develop potential carbon tax models.
+- [ ] Develop potential carbon tax models.
--[] Write scripts to analyze impact of carbon tax models.
+- [ ] Write scripts to analyze impact of carbon tax models.
--[] Develop visualizations for data.
+- [ ] Develop visualizations for data.
--[] Write report (in Latex) (Due Dec 22).
+- [ ] Write report (in Latex) (Due Dec 22).
--[] Create video and post to YouTube (Due Dec 22).
+- [ ] Create video and post to YouTube (Due Dec 22).
--[] Create presentation (Due Dec 15).
+- [ ] Create presentation (Due Dec 15).